INFO 203 for Post Masters Certificate Students

 In order to obtain a CR:

-- All activities listed in the Course Materials that require a demonstration of competency must be successfully completed.
+- all activities listed in the course content that require a demonstration of competency (including all module assignments) must be successfully completed.

-- All assignments and activities must be completed within four (4) weeks.
+- all assignments and activities must be completed within four weeks of the semester start date.

 Textbooks and Readings